LogosLink Programmer's Guide · LogosLink Programmer's Interface version 2.0.1

 Overview

-The LogosLink Programmer's Interface is composed of a collection of Microsoft .NET Framework component libraries that you can reference from your project.
+The LogosLink Programmer's Interface is composed of a collection of Microsoft .NET Core packages that you can download and reference from your project.
 In this manner, you can develop your own software tools on top of LogosLink, integrating it seamlessly with your application.

 You can use the LogosLink Programmer's Interface from any .NET Framework application.
 The usual setup to do this includes: